 - More modern: Reflects 9 years and 6 months of technical progress since the 1D Mark III launch.

+How about other alternatives?
 Do the specifications of the Canon 1D Mark III and the Olympus E-M1 II place the cameras among the top in their class?
-Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings.In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D Mark III or the E-M1 II perform in practice.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 Expert reviews: Canon 1D Mark III vs Olympus E-M1 II